Rswaby/full-stack-course-manager/client/README.md

-# Client (React FrontEnd)
+# Client (React Frontend)
-A simple Fron ent app that performs basic operations on Course management.
+A simple Frontend app that performs basic operations on Course management.
 This app creates new users and new courses. users and course share a relatioship and only users who created a course will be able to update/delete it. course data format passed between UI and Backend:

 ```json